okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/federated-claims/main/index.md

 layout: Guides
 ---

-This guide describes how to configure your app to pass Identity Governance (IGA) entitlements to the Service Provider using federated claims.
+This guide describes how to configure your app to pass Identity Governance (IGA) entitlements in your tokens to the Service Provider (SP) using federated claims.

+Federated Claims with entitlements and Federated Claims with user entitlements

 ---